hds-sandbox/AdvancedSingleCell/README.md

 # Advanced single cell analysis

 This repository contains multiple independent modules to execute advanced single cell analysis.
 Modules are mostly in form of tutorials.
 You can [refer to the repository's webpage](https://hds-sandbox.github.io/AdvancedSingleCell) to see all the modules we have created.
-The repository will be populate over time with both examples in the `R` programming languages.
+The repository will be populate over time with both examples in the `R` and  `python` programming languages, with some eventual additions of the `bash` command line.
 This repository contains also the environments to recreate locally the modules and a Docker container to export the material to other computing clusters.

+## Data availability

-The data can be downloaded [from the Zenodo repository ?????????????????????](????????????????).
+For each module, the related data is downloadable from the Zenodo repository shown in the webpage.

-# Content

-The analysis you can find are:

-## Clustering and gene analysis across different conditions

-### Plant data

-An example of comparison of infected and non-infected plants with a rhizobia pathogen.

-### Expression and Spatial transcriptomics profiles in the brain

-To Be Done - 10X v3 data aligned with

-### Single cell and Single nuclei comparison of ape testis

-To be Done - Carl's data
+## Citation

+If you publish a paper or present a project where you have used our material:

+- cite the data (with the Zenodo DOI and also the eventual publication presenting the data)
+- cite this repository (with the Zenodo DOI ???)
+- acknowledge the Novo Nordisk Foundation grant *Danish halth data science sandbox, Grant Number NNF20OC0063268 *